 Spanish Christmastime Learning

 At the end of our fall classes, we took a Thanksgiving week break.
-Upon returninig, we played Loteria (Bingo) COVID edition, learning some Spanish words relevant to our “pandemic” times.
+Upon returning, we played Loteria (Bingo) COVID edition, learning some Spanish words relevant to our “pandemic” times.
 It was a nice warm-up back into Spanish learning.
 We enjoyed Loteria and planned to play it again after the New Year.

 In December we changed things up with a three-week Spanish Christmas unit using the Spanish for You!
 10-Day Christmas Lesson.
 I was impressed with the Spanish Christmas vocabulary and verbs we learned, and the Christmas games we played.
 The kids could speak Spanish Christmas phrases every day in December!
 For class I donned a Yoda Santa Cap and festively decorated my “studio” area.
 The students wrote a Spanish story about Christmas things they enjoy.
 They read these stories to their “bisabuelo” in our last December session.
 We took a well-deserved break and planned to meet again in January.